 Also, all the schools have the means to provide crisis support if ever there is a need.
 As a student at the university you have the right to crisis support.
 Contact your study counsellor, the university chaplaincy or the student union for more information.

-At Campus Örebro the Heartstarters are located at
+At Campus Örebro there are heart starters located here:

 - Långhuset, Student Services Centre